airbytehq/airbyte/docs/integrations/sources/click-up.md

 * `list_id`: Your list ID in your folder of space.
 It is required for `task` stream.

+* `Include Closed Tasks`: Toggle to include or exclude closed tasks.
+By default, they are excluded.

 ## Changelog

 | Version | Date       | Pull Request                                             | Subject    |